VJ-EVJ/One-shot-timer-schematic-for-AC-spot-welder/README.md

 # One-shot Timer Schematic for AC Spot Welder

-A **monostable (one-shot)** timer schematic for AC spot welders.
-Triggered by a push button, it controls an **SSR relay** for a preset weld duration.
-Features adjustable timing range, two operating modes (auto/manual), and an optional LED indicator output on pin 3 of the 555 IC.
+A monostable (one-shot) timer circuit designed to control the weld duration of an AC spot welder through an SSR relay.
+It is triggered by a push button and offers an adjustable timing range with two selectable operating modes — automatic and manual.

 ---